 This tweet, and the article itself, struck a nerve for us because of the way they frame the event.
 It’s as if senior thought leaders at Google came up with this set of principles (or maybe were given them, like Moses) and now bring enlightenment to the masses.

 Quite obviously it is not damage control after the press discovered Google’s interest in AI weapons, specifically about project Maven.
 The project had to do with analyzing military drone imaging.
 After much public outcry, the company backed out of the project.
-As n-gate sharply describes,
+As n-gate aptly describes,

 Having been shamed into walking away from a lucrative murder automation contract, The Google of Google blogs about how that was totally the plan from the beginning, you guys.